apptainer/singularity-userdocs/environment_and_metadata.rst

    consider using ``--cleanenv``.

 ----------------------------------------
-Environment from the Singularity runtime
+Environment from the apptainer runtime
 ----------------------------------------

-It can be useful for a program to know when it is running in a Singularity container, and some basic information about the container environment.
-Singularity will automatically set a number of environment variables in a container that can be inspected by any program running in the container.
+It can be useful for a program to know when it is running in a apptainer container, and some basic information about the container environment. apptainer will automatically set a number of environment variables in a container that can be inspected by any program running in the container.

-  - ``SINGULARITY_COMMAND`` - how the container was started,
+  - ``apptainer_COMMAND`` - how the container was started,
     e.g. ``exec`` / ``run`` / ``shell``.
-  - ``SINGULARITY_CONTAINER`` - the full path to the container image.
+  - ``apptainer_CONTAINER`` - the full path to the container image.
-  - ``SINGULARITY_ENVIRONMENT`` - path inside the container to the
+  - ``apptainer_ENVIRONMENT`` - path inside the container to the
     shell script holding the container image environment settings.
-  - ``SINGULARITY_NAME`` - name of the container image,
+  - ``apptainer_NAME`` - name of the container image,
     e.g. ``myfile.sif`` or ``docker://ubuntu``.
-  - ``SINGULARITY_BIND`` - a list of bind paths that the user requested, via flags or environment variables, when running the container.
+  - ``apptainer_BIND`` - a list of bind paths that the user requested, via flags or environment variables, when running the container.